dfinity/examples/motoko/invoice-canister/README.md

   };
 };
 ```
 Each method requires a similar simple update of its switch.
 As mentioned before `getTokenVerbose()` requires unique attention--in particular the correct transfer fee must be defined.
 As the `TokenVerbose` is part of the invoice record returned to the caller, correctly defining the other fields is also strongly encouraged (particularly the URL so further inquiry of the token-ledger canister can be easily made if needed).
-For the example of adding support for the ckTESTBTC token, this would look like:
+For the example of adding support for the ckTESTBTC token, this could look like:

 ```diff
 public func getTokenVerbose<T1, T2>(supportedToken : SupportedToken<T1, T2>) : TokenVerbose {